taichi-dev/taichi/README.md

   - The only missing features compared to the old source-to-source backends:
     - Vectorization on CPUs.
 Given most users who want performance are using GPUs (CUDA), this is given low priority.
     - Automatic shared memory utilization.
 Postponed until Feb/March 2020.
-- (WIP) Tune the performance of the LLVM backend to match that of the legacy source-to-source backends (By the end of Jan 2020, ~70% done)
+- (WIP) Tune the performance of the LLVM backend to match that of the legacy source-to-source backends (Hopefully by Feb 6,  2020. ~70% done.)
-- (WIP) Redesign & reimplement (GPU) memory allocator (~90% done)
+- (Done) Redesign & reimplement (GPU) memory allocator (by the end of Jan 2020)

 ## Updates
 - **(Jan  31, 2020) v0.4.1 released.**